SireDestiny/Cloud-Engineering-projects/README.md

 These are some of the Cloud Engineering projects that I have completed.

   Plan Agile with GitHub Projects and Azure Boards: Link: https://dev.azure.com/ogunleretomi/Agile%20Planning%20and%20Portfolio%20Management%20with%20Azure%20Boards/_workitems/recentlyupdated/
   - Tools: Azure DevOps Organization, Azure DevOps Server
   - Aim: Agile process of planning, managing and tracking work across the entire team.
   - This work entails working with GitHub projects, GitHub projects boards and Azure boards.
-  - It explored ways to configure, manage and integrate Azure boards and Github.
+  - Explored ways to configure, manage and integrate Azure boards and Github.
   - Customized project view, and explored collaboration using team discussions.
   - Managed teams, areas and iterations.
   - Managed work items, sprints and capacity.
   - Defined dashboards, Kanban boards, and customized team processes.